Edge of the City: Critical response

 The film earned positive reviews, with critics praising the unusual multiracial relationship between the Poitier and Cassavetes characters.
 Up until then, whites were ordinarily shown in positions of authority.
 Time magazine noted that the Poitier character "is not only the white man's boss, but is his best friend, and is at all times his superior, possessing greater intelligence, courage, understanding, warmth and general adaptability."
-Variety said the film was "a milestone in the history of screen in its presentation of an American Negro."
+Variety said the film was "a milestone in the history of screen in its presentation of an American Negro... a courageous, thought-provoking and exciting film."
 The London Sunday Times said the film was "splendidly directed" by Ritt.

 Poitier's performance received glowing reviews, and the film, along with Blackboard Jungle, helped establish him as "one of Hollywood's few established representatives for black Americans."

 Cassavetes also won acclaim for his portrayal, which resembled that of Marlon Brando in On the Waterfront (1954).
 The Cassavetes character was notable for its hint of homosexuality, which was uncommon for the time.
 The Motion Picture Production Code Administration allowed the innuendo, but recommended "extremely careful handling to avoid planting the suspicion that he may be homosexual."

 The New York Times film critic Bosley Crowther called Edge of the City an "ambitious little film" and "at times close to some sort of fair articulation of the complexities of racial brotherhood."
 In one scene in which they have lunch at the river, "the attitudes of the young fellows—the white man with terrors in his mind and the Negro with cordial disposition to be as generous with his friendship as with food—are swiftly and trenchantly established in this little scene and the pattern of deep devotion in their subsequent comradeship is prepared."
 At those times, Crowther said, Edge of the City was a "sharp and searching film."
 But more often, he said, Aurthur and Ritt "have let their drama fall too patly into the pattern and the lingo of an imitative television show—a television show imitating the film On the Waterfront."

 Box office

 MGM delayed release of the film because it was uneasy with the racial theme.
 However, the film was released after receiving rave reviews from preview audiences.

 The film was not a commercial success.
 It did not play in the Southern United States, and was refused by many theater managers because of its depiction of an interracial relationship.

-According to MGM records the film earned rentals of $360,000 in the US and Canada and $400,000 elsewhere resulting in a loss of $125,000.
+According to MGM records, the film earned rentals of $360,000 in the US and Canada and $400,000 elsewhere, resulting in a loss of $125,000.